briangonzalez/craigslist-scout/README.md

 Example Query
 -------------

-To search Craigslist in LA, SLO, San Diego, Fresno, Bako, OC, Inland Empire, and Santa Barbara ever 0.5 minutes for Tacomas and send new results to `foo@bar.com` and `bar@baz.com` from `foo@baz.com`:
+To search Craigslist in LA, SLO, San Diego, Fresno, Bako, OC, Inland Empire, and Santa Barbara every 30 seconds for "tacoma" and send new results to `foo@bar.com` and `bar@baz.com` from `foo@baz.com`:

 ```bash
 cl-scout  --interval 0.5 \